jordan-miguel/Crazy-Hate-Group/README.md

 - hit 'load unpacked extension'
 - ensure that the 'enabled' box is ticked
 - now you have the joy of not allowing the media to control you with hateful views 😃

+*UPDATE*- this extension no longer replaces 'islamic' with 'non-religious', as it can be used in a way that I do not intend it to be used in.
+Imagine reading an article that refers to the celebration of eid as 'non-religous celebration of eid'!!